If silicosis has set you back, we'll help you move forward

 - Acute silicosis - a rare form of the disease that occurs after brief exposure to very high levels of silica dust.
 Symptoms may be immediate and severe, include breathing difficulty, chest pain and fluid on the lungs that does not respond to treatment.
 Prognosis depends on the amount of damage to the lungs.

-How much compensation can you claim for silicosis?
+How much compensation can I claim for a silicosis?

 Who is at risk of silicosis?